The Importance of Website Speed: Test Your Site Now

 Still not convinced website speed is important?
 Here’s a quote that’s extensively used, a study completed by the Aberdeen Group found that “A 1-second delay in page load time equals 11% fewer page views, a 16% decrease in customer satisfaction, and 7% loss in total sales conversions.”
 This particular research study dates back to 2008, so if anything, user expectations of fast loading websites are on the rise.

-Want to know how our web developers can help your website load faster?
+Want to know how our Northern Virginia web designers can help your website load faster?
 Get in touch with us today and our team will help you improve your website speed!